Bittenbin/contracts/README.md

 await pmm.claimYield(1234567890);
 ```

-**Important**: PMM must be set as the TENBIN minter for yield claiming to work.
+**Important**: PMM must be set as the token minter for yield claiming to work.
 Deployment scripts handle this automatically.

 ## Contract Functions